openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_XLNet_From_Tensorflow.md

-2. Save and run the following script:
+2. Save and run the following Python script in `~/XLNet-Large/xlnet`:

 ```python
 from collections import namedtuple